-The adoption in 2016 of the FoRB nomenclature is a shift away from the "freedom of religion nomenclature" previously in use and advocated by the ORF.
-In defending the use of "freedom of religion," former Ambassador Bennett stated directly that "religious freedom the International Centre for Digital Policy; and (4) the International Cyber Policy Division.
+The OHRFI promotes international FoRB within the broader frameworks of human rights highlighting their universal, indivisible, interdependent and interrelated nature.
+The OHRFI is currently composed of: (1) the Human Rights and Indigenous Affairs Division, (2) the Democracy, Inclusion and Religious Freedom Division, (3) the International Centre for Digital Policy; and (4) the International Cyber Policy Division.
 The Democracy, Inclusion and Religious Freedom Division serves as the focal point for engagement with faith and belief communities to consult on issues of particular concern and to hear Canadians' views on opportunities to advance FoRB and human rights more broadly around the world.
-The current Director-General of the OHRFI is Shelley Whiting and the Director of the Democracy, Inclusion and Religious Freedom Division is Giuliana Natale.33

-The OHRFI promotes international FoRB within the broader frameworks creation of the OHRFI, the Government of Canada called the struggle for religious freedom "a struggle for the universal and inseparable freedoms Canadians cherish" and stated that the mandate of the newly-created office would expand on the work of the former Office of Religious Freedom by bringing its efforts "together under a comprehensive vision that includes all human rights."
+The current Director-General of the OHRFI is Shelley Whiting and the Director of the Democracy, Inclusion and Religious Freedom Division is Giuliana Natale.33 In the press release announcing the creation of the OHRFI, the Government of Canada called the struggle for religious freedom "a struggle for the universal and inseparable freedoms Canadians cherish" and stated that the mandate of the newly-created office would expand on the work of the former Office of Religious Freedom by bringing its efforts "together under a comprehensive vision that includes all human rights."
 The press release notes that all Canadian missions abroad will now make the promotion and advancement of human rights, including freedom of religion or belief, "part of their core objectives."
 To elaborate, all Canadian Heads of Mission have the promotion of human rights, including FoRB, inclusion, and diversity, linked to their annual performance goals and assessments.34 A number of missions have incorporated the protection and promotion of FoRB as a strategic goal within the context of human rights.